James Brown Craven

-Archdeacon James Brown Craven (1850 – 17 April 1924) was author of the History of the Church in Orkney and several other works on ecclesiastical history.
+Archdeacon James Brown Craven (June 1850 – 17 April 1924) was a Scottish Episcopalian priest and author of the History of the Church in Orkney and several other works on ecclesiastical history.
 He was a founder and the first president of the Orkney Antiquarian Society.

-The son of Rev J E Craven, Free Church of Scotland minister at Newhills, near Aberdeen, he went to Orkney in 1876 to be rector of the newly built Episcopalian St.Olaf's Church in Kirkwall, and stayed there until his death.
+The son of Rev John Eldridge Craven, Free Church of Scotland minister at Newhills, near Aberdeen, James Brown Craven was educated at Aberdeen Grammar School and Aberdeen University.
+He was ordained deacon in the Scottish Episcopal Church on Michaelmas Day 1875, and priest on 30 July 1876, both by Thomas Suther, Bishop of Aberdeen and Orkney.
+He went to Orkney in 1876 to be rector of the newly built St Olaf's Episcopal Church in Kirkwall, and stayed there until his death.
 He was made Doctor of Divinity at Aberdeen University in 1908.
+Bishop Anthony Mitchell appointed him archdeacon of Orkney in 1913.

-Craven was also the author of books on Hermetic alchemists, and mystic physicians including:
+Craven was also the author of books on Hermetic alchemists and mystic physicians including: